garethjmsaunders/sec-digital-calendar-chrome-extension/README.md

-# sec-digital-calendar-chrome-extension
-SEC Digital Calendar Google Chrome extension
+# SEC Digital Calendar Google Chrome extension

 View the [Scottish Episcopal Church digital calendar and lectionary](https://www.seccalendar.org.uk/) in a popup window on your web browser's toolbar.